kwadrnt/graduation-next-steps/readme.md

 Discuss with your teams:

 1. What are your next steps on project 2?
-Vagabond/Wayfarer?
+Wayfarer?
 Project 1?

 2. Does your group want to meet again and/or continue working on the project together?
 Some groups will decide to take the project in different directions or allow for less scheduling by working individually on forks.